qrtl/axls-custom/purchase_order_restriction/README.rst

 |badge1| |badge2| |badge3|

-This module does the following:

-* Adds Restrict Access boolean field in purchase order form for Purchase Manager and Purchase Order Owner to mark that the record is restricted
+This module adds Restrict Access boolean field in the purchase order model, to limit the access to the purchase order to 1) the buyer and 2) purchase managers.

-* Adds new record rule for Purchase Users to have access only into their own record that have Restrict Access value is True
-* Adds Restrict Access to RFQ and Purchase Orders Tree view for Purchase Manager to monitor which records is currently restricted on the list
+The module can be useful if there are orders whose conditions should not be visible to wide range of buyers (e.g. contract rates of the temp staff).

 **Table of contents**